 Stage 0 bladder cancers rarely needs extensive surgery.
 Partial or complete cystectomy (which is the removal of the bladder) occurs only when there are many superficial cancers or when cancer continues to grow (or metastasize) despite treatment.

 Flat non-invasive tumors are treated with BCG after TURBT.
 Patients with these tumors often get 6 weekly treatments of intravesical BCG, starting a few weeks after TURBT.
 Doctors may also suggest repeating BCG treatment every 3 to 6 months.

 Follow-up and outlook after treatment

-After treatment of any stage 0 cancer, close follow-up is needed in combination with cystoscopy for about every 3 months for 2 years to look for signs of cancer recurrence.
+After treatment of any stage 0 cancer, close follow-ups in combination with cystoscopy for about every 3 months for 2 years are a requirement to look for signs of cancer recurrence.

 The outlook for people with stage non-invasive papillary bladder cancer is very good.
-These cancers can be cured with treatment.
-During long-term follow-up care, more superficial cancers are often found in the bladder or in other parts of the urinary system.
-Although these new cancers do need to be treated, they rarely are deeply invasive or life threatening.
+Cure is possible for these cancers.
+During long-term follow-up care, more superficial cancers may occur in the bladder or in other parts of the urinary system.
+Although these new cancers do not need treatment, they rarely are deeply invasive or life threatening.

 The long-term outlook for stage 0 flat non-invasive bladder cancer is not as good as for stage 0 cancers.
 These cancers have a higher risk of coming back, and may return as a more serious cancer that is growing into deeper layers of the bladder or has spread to other tissues.